Background pattern

 Information for the healthcare professional

 In case of accidental ingestion, proceed with gastric lavage and protection of the digestive mucosa.
-Cases of hemolysis have been described after ingestion of chlorhexidine.
+Cases of hemolysis after ingestion of chlorhexidine have been described.
 In case of hemolysis, blood transfusion may be necessary.

-Stop using Cristalmina film 10 mg/g gel and immediately inform your doctor if you have a severe allergic reaction.
-The frequency of this adverse effect is unknown (cannot be estimated from available data).
+Stop using Cristalmina film 10 mg/g gel and inform your doctor immediately if you have a severe allergic reaction.
+The frequency of this side effect is not known (it cannot be estimated from the available data).
 If you notice any of the following, contact your doctor immediately:

 • Sudden wheezing or difficulty breathing.